 SAP will be evaluated at the conclusion of each payment period (semester).
 Calculation includes cumulative number of units completed/transferred to VCCCD divided by the cumulative number of units attempted/transferred to VCCCD.

-If a student fails to achieve a minimum 2.00 cumulative GPA or better and his/her pace is not equal or higher than 67% he/she will be placed on Warning.
-If a student is placed on Financial Aid Warning, financial aid is available during that period.
-At the end of the Warning period, a student must have a cumulative grade point average (GPA) of 2.00 and must also complete a minimum of 67% of all attempted units.
+When a student fails to achieve a minimum 2.00 cumulative GPA or better and his/her pace is not equal or higher than 67%* he/she will be placed on Warning.
+A student is eligible for financial aid during the Warning period.
+At the end of the Warning period, a student must have a cumulative grade point average (GPA) of 2.00 and must also have completed a minimum of 67%* of all attempted units.

-If you are on Warning for the current semester you must attend an online mandatory Satisfactory Academic Progress Warning Workshop.
+Students on Warning for the current semester are advised to attend an online mandatory Satisfactory Academic Progress Warning Workshop.

 Suspension of Eligibility

-If a student fails to achieve a minimum 2.00 cumulative GPA or better and his/her pace is not equal or higher than 67% will be placed on Suspension.
-If a student is placed on Suspension, he/she will no longer be eligible to receive federal financial aid until he/she Reinstates or successfully appeals.
-Promise Grants formerly known as Boards of Governor’s Fee Waivers are not affected.
-A student who is Suspended has two options: Appeal by completing a Satisfactory Academic Progress Appeal form or attend at his/her own expense until the student raises his/her cumulative grade-point average (GPA) to 2.00 and attains a 67% minimum course completion rate.
+When a student fails to achieve a minimum 2.00 cumulative GPA or better and his/her pace is not equal or higher than 67%* he/she will be placed on Suspension.
+When a student is placed on Suspension, he/she will no longer be eligible to receive federal financial aid until he/she Reinstates or successfully appeals.
+A student who is Suspended can: Appeal by completing a Satisfactory Academic Progress Appeal form or attend at his/her own expense until the student raises his/her cumulative grade-point average (GPA) to 2.00 and attains a 67%* minimum course completion rate.
 Reinstatement is not an option for students who have exceeded Maximum Time Frame.

-A Student who has had his/her financial aid Suspended has the right to appeal by submitting a Satisfactory Academic Progress Appeal Form.
+A Student who has had his/her financial aid Suspended has the right to appeal, based on extenuating circumstances (see below), by submitting a Satisfactory Academic Progress Appeal Form.
 Appeals must be submitted to the Financial Aid Office within the semester the student is requesting aid.
-Deadline dates vary.
+Deadline dates vary.***

-When submitting an appeal, please ensure that all grades from the previous term attended have posted and have been evaluated before submitting a Satisfactory Academic Progress (SAP) appeal.
+When submitting an appeal, please ensure that all grades from the previous term attended have posted and have been evaluated.
 Once grades have been posted and evaluated your Satisfactory Academic Progress will be calculated in accordance with the Moorpark College SAP policy.
-Students will be notified via my.vcccd.edu student portal.
-Please make sure to check your portal daily for this important notification.
+Students will be notified via my.vcccd.edu student portal and email.
+Please make sure to check your portal frequently for this important notification.